NASA spacecraft signals back from most distant object ever visited

 Breaking News Emails

-A NASA spacecraft on New Year's Day went farther than any spacecraft has gone before — 4 billion miles from Earth.
+A NASA spacecraft on New Year's Day flew by an object farther than any spacecraft has before — 4 billion miles from Earth.

 NASA received a signal from the New Horizons spacecraft Tuesday morning that it had reached a small space object known as Ultima Thule 10 hours earlier.